-- 1. Investment Policy The Treasurer's Office is responsible for this Policy and shall review this Policy at least annually to ensure accuracy and continued relevance. - 2.
-Oversight The Treasurer's Office is responsible for the direction of investments and administration of the assets of ILGIF.

-- 3. Contractors In order to properly carry out its responsibilities, the Treasurer's Office may use one or more contractors to assist in the administration of ILGIF. - 4.
-Performance and Fee Monitoring The Treasurer's Office will review the investment performance of each ILGIF recipient fund, as well as the fees, on a quarterly basis. - 5.
-Due Diligence The Treasurer's Office will monitor investments and participate in operational due diligence activities in coordination with the contractors retained to assist in the administration of ILGIF. - 6.
-Accounting ILGIF assets must be kept and accounted for separately from moneys in the Treasurer's Office.
-The Treasurer's Office will execute investment valuation procedures in compliance with Statement No. 72, Fair Value Measurement and Application, February 2015 of the Governmental Accounting Standards Board of the Financial Accounting Foundation, evaluating available inputs for investments to determine the input level most applicable.
+- 1. Investment Policy The Treasurer is responsible for this Policy and shall review this Policy at least annually to ensure accuracy and continued relevance. - 2.
+Oversight The Treasurer is responsible for the direction of investments and administration of the assets of ILGIF. - 3.
+Contractors In order to properly carry out its responsibilities, the Treasurer may use one or more contractors to assist in the administration of ILGIF. - 4.
+Performance and Fee Monitoring The Treasurer will review the investment performance of each ILGIF recipient fund, as well as the fees, on a quarterly basis. - 5.
+Due Diligence The Treasurer will monitor investments and participate in operational due diligence activities in coordination with the contractors retained to assist in the administration of ILGIF. - 6.
+Accounting ILGIF assets must be kept and accounted for separately from moneys in the Treasurer.
+The Treasurer will execute investment valuation procedures in compliance with Statement No. 72, Fair Value Measurement and Application, February 2015 of the Governmental Accounting Standards Board of the Financial Accounting Foundation, evaluating available inputs for investments to determine the input level most applicable.

-The Treasurer's Office maintains an Investment Policy Committee that is chaired by the Treasurer and includes the following members of the Treasurer's staff: Deputy Treasurer & Chief Investment Officer, Chief of Staff, Chief Financial Products Officer, Chief Legislative and Policy Officer, General Counsel, Director of State Investments and Banking, Director of Investment Analysis and Due Diligence, Director of Fiscal Operations, Director of IPTIP Investments, Director of ePAY and The Illinois Funds, the Portfolio Investments & Cash Management Officer, and anyone else deemed appropriate by the Treasurer.
-The Investment Policy Committee will perform oversight and advisory duties on behalf of the Treasurer's Office to support ILGIF, including, but not limited to:
+The Treasurer maintains an Investment Policy Committee that is chaired by the Treasurer and includes the following members of the Treasurer's staff: Chief Investment Officer, Chief of Staff, Chief People & Financial Products Officer, Chief Legislative and Policy Officer, Chief Banking Officer, Chief Fiscal Officer, General Counsel, Director of State Investments, Director of Alternative Investments, Director of Fiscal Operations, Director of IPTIP Investments, Director of ePAY and Illinois Funds, Director of Banking, Director of Corporate Governance & Sustainable Investments, Director of Public Market Investments, Director of Portfolio & Risk Analytics. and anyone else deemed appropriate by the Treasurer.
+The Investment Policy Committee will perform oversight and advisory duties on behalf of the Treasurer to support ILGIF, including, but not limited to:

 - 1. Monitoring and providing insight into the construction and overall strategy of the investment portfolio; - 2.
-Reviewing and providing insight into the investment policies, objectives, parameters, responsibilities, benchmarks, or management structure as appropriate; - 3.
-Monitoring investment performance results and associated costs/fees on a quarterly basis; - 4.
+Reviewing and providing insight into the investment policies, objectives, parameters, responsibilities, benchmarks, or management structure as appropriate;

+- 3. Monitoring investment performance results and associated costs/fees on a quarterly basis; - 4.
 Providing guidance and feedback regarding the suitability of prospective investment funds that are recommended for receipt of ILGIF monies; - 5.
-Monitoring and evaluating the performance and continuing appropriateness of each fund manager;

-- 6. Assisting in the evaluation of the Investment Advisor, External Investment Consultant, and any other external parties hired to service ILGIF; and - 7.
+Monitoring and evaluating the performance and continuing appropriateness of each fund manager; - 6.
+Assisting in the evaluation of the Investment Advisor, External Investment Consultant, and any other external parties hired to service ILGIF; and - 7.
 Providing general commentary, perspective, and insights regarding market conditions in the venture capital and entrepreneurial community.